acozark/Recipes/README.md

-# A digital cookbook without the unnecessary life backstory.
+# A digital cookbook without the unnecessary life backstory

 This project contains recipes that have been converted from their original websites/pages into easy to read/follow markdown documents.